Year of the Dragon (film): Shooting

-As with Streets of Fire, most of the film was shot not on location but on soundstages in Wilmington, North Carolina, after meticulous research of various locales which could be passed off as Chinatown and/or East Asia.
+As with Streets of Fire, most of the film was shot not on location but on soundstages, after meticulous research of various locales which could be passed off as Chinatown and/or East Asia.
+As shooting on-location in Manhattan Chinatown, the film's primary location, would've been prohibitively expensive, a full-scale recreation of the location was constructed on the De Laurentiis Studios (now EUE/Screen Gems Studios) backlot in Wilmington, North Carolina.
+A week before filming was set to begin, a hurricane destroyed most of the set, which had to be hastily rebuilt.
 The sets proved realistic enough to fool even Stanley Kubrick, who attended the movie's premiere.
-Cimino actually had to convince the Bronx-born Kubrick that the film's exteriors were shot on the DEG backlot, and not on location.
+Cimino actually had to convince The Bronx-born Kubrick that the film's exteriors were shot on the DEG backlot, and not on location.

-Other cities used in filming included New York City, Toronto, Vancouver, Victoria, Bangkok and Shangirey.
+Other cities used in filming included New York City, Toronto, Vancouver, Victoria, Bangkok and Chiang Rai.
 Cimino said he often liked to shoot in different cities, with interiors in one city and exteriors in another.
-In one scene, Joey Tai and his lawyer walk through a Chinese textile mill, past a guard-rail and into a shoddy apartment building to meet up with two of his assassins.
+In one scene, Joey Tai and his lawyer Bear Siku (Gerald Orange) walk through a Chinese textile mill, past a guard-rail and into a shoddy apartment building to meet up with two of his assassins.
 The textile mill was in Bangkok, the guard-rail was in New York and the apartment building was in Wilmington.
 When one of the script supervisors commented that the scene "wouldn't cut" (edit seamlessly together), Cimino bet her $1,000 that it would.
 Upon seeing the cut, the script supervisor conceded and Cimino won the bet but refused to take the $1,000.

+The catacombs of Victoria's Empress Hotel doubled for a mung bean factory, while the British Columbia Parliament Buildings doubled for New York City police headquarters.

 Unlike Heaven's Gate, Cimino was able to bring the film in on time and on budget.